 - Place acorn squash cut side up on a baking sheet.
-Add 1/2 tbsp butter into each squash cup.
+Add ½ tablespoon butter into each squash cup.

-- Pour 1 tbsp sugar free maple syrup over top of butter.
+- Pour 1 tablespoon sugar free maple syrup over top of butter.
 Season with salt and pepper as desired.

 - Bake in oven for 50 minutes.